 Still looking for that perfect gift for your significant other, clients and colleagues, family members, pets or yourself?
 Or struggling to decorate for the holidays?
-We’ve scoured gift shows and websites throughout 2016 to find a little something for everyone — from the gadget geek to the foodie — so that you could spend less time searching and more time enjoying the season.
+We’ve scoured gift shows and websites to find a little something for everyone — from the gadget geek to the foodie — so that you could spend less time searching and more time enjoying the season.
 Best of all, these ideas will also delight design junkies.
 (Shown above: Poopy Cat’s Landmarks collection.)

 Back to page one for:

 ELECTRONICS AND GADGETS

 The H-AA Slow Juicer is one appliance that’s pretty enough to keep on top of the counter.
 That’s because, in addition to a sleek, streamlined design, it’s now offered with a stunning rose gold finish.
 This flagship cold-pressing model can also be used to make ice cream.